API Documentation

 Arguments:

 optionsList[Union[str, T]] - A list of options to select from.
 Ifpreprocessoris left as default (not passed), it needs to be a list of strings or objects with a__str__method.
 Otherwise, you can pass apreprocessorto create a string representation of arbitrary data-structures.preprocessorCallable[[T], str] - A callable that can be used to preprocess the list of options prior to printing.
 For example, if you passed aPersonobject withnameattribute, preprocessor could belambda person: person.nameto just show the content ofnameattribute in the select_multiple dialog.
 Defaults tolambda val: valtick_characterstr, optional - Character that will be used as a tick in a checkbox.
 Defaults to 'x'.tick_stylestr, optional - Rich friendly style for the tick character.
 Defaults to 'pink1'.cursor_stylestr, optional - Rich friendly style for the option when the cursor is currently on it.
 Defaults to 'pink1'.ticked_indicesOptional[List[int]], optional - Indices of options that are pre-ticked when the prompt appears.
 Defaults to None.cursor_indexint, optional - Index of the option cursor starts at.
 Defaults to 0.minimal_countint, optional - Minimal count of options that need to be selected.
 Defaults to 0.maximal_countOptional[int], optional - Maximal count of options that need to be selected.
 Defaults to None.return_indicesbool, optional - IfTrue,select_multiplewill return the indices of ticked elements in options.
 Defaults toFalse.strictbool, optional - If emptyoptionsis provided and strict isFalse, None will be returned, if it'sTrue,ValueErrorwill be thrown.
 Defaults to False.paginationbool, optional - IfTrue, pagination will be used.
-Defaults to False.page_sizeint, optional - Number of options to show on a single page if pagination is enabled.
-Defaults to 5.
+Defaults to False.page_sizeOptional[int], optional - Number of options to show on a single page if pagination is enabled.
+IfNone, the page size is derived automatically from the terminal height.
+Pagination is also enabled automatically when options exceed the terminal height.
+Defaults to None.

 Raises: